litestar-org/litestar/docs/usage/1-route-handlers.md

 # Route Handlers

-Route handlers are functions or methods that have been decorated by one of the route decorators exported by StarLite.
+Route handlers are the core of StarLite.
+These are functions or methods that have been decorated by one of the route decorators exported by StarLite.

 The base decorator is called `route`:

 ```python